Welcome to the Town of Smithfield's Employment center. We are currently recruiting for the following positions:

 - Must possess the ability and willingness to serve on an on-call basis 24 hours per day as assigned

-- Must have a clear drivers’ license with no criminal or motor vehicle record.
+- Must have a valid drivers’ license with acceptable driving record

 The conditions herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.